-The committee works to improve and enhance awareness of lesbian, gay, bisexual, transgender, two-spirit, intersex, queer and questioning members of our union.
+The Pink Triangle Committee works to improve and enhance awareness of lesbian, gay, bisexual, transgender, two-spirited, intersex, queer and questioning members of our union.
 It provides a networking support system to guarantee HEU members have a safe, positive and harassment-free workplace.

 The committee's main goal is to eliminate homophobia and transphobia, and address oppression.